alvarolordelo/yii2-materialize/README.md

 ## Sample layout

-There is two sample layouts files included in the package.
+There are two sample layouts files included in the package.
 You can use this file to get inspiration for your own layout or replace the respective ```views/layouts/main.php``` with the file provided.

 You can find the samples of layout file in ```src/layout/main-starter.php``` and ```src/layout/main-parallax.php``` coded from materialize website DEMO.